Bring in Your Bicycle and I’ll Evaluate Your Repair or Replacement

 Why should I hire a pro to assemble my bicycle?

-Allowing a professional to assemble your bike for you saves you time and frees you from the hassle of interpreting unclear assembly instructions or keeping track of stray parts and hardware.
-A pro will have the right tools and experience to do the assembly quickly, correctly, and safely the first time.
+Allowing a professional to assemble your bike saves time and frees you from the hassle of interpreting unclear assembly instructions or keeping track of stray parts and hardware.
+The right tools and experience will enable the pro to do the assembly quickly, correctly, and safely.
 If you are buying your new or pre-owned online box bike, let's build your bike.
 It can take 30-90 minutes if you are dropping off a boxed bike.
 You don't need to set up an appointment. |

 Assembly fee for a new or used, bike starts from $30- $100 Additional fees apply for tubeless tires, internal cable routing and "dropper" style seat posts, fenders, rear or front baskets, rear or front carrier rack, lights.